brendt/stitcher.io/src/content/blog/2019-06-07-tests-and-types.md

 The concept of generics is known in many programming languages, though I'm unaware of any language that let's you configure scalar types such as integers.

+Edit: one of my readers let me know this _is_ possible in Ada.
+Thanks, Adam!

 Nevertheless in theory, a type could be preconfigured in such a way that it's smart enough to know about your business logic.

 Languages who lack this kind of generic types, often need to build custom types.